 Warm greetings to each and every one of you!
 I hope this letter finds you and your loved ones safe and healthy during this unprecedented pandemic.
 This has been and continues to be a challenge to us each day on many different levels.
 As a community who cares for one another we will make every effort to keep all our members safe.

+Below you will find our Siena Heights University’s Safe Campus Plan for reopening this fall.
+We believe it is a plan that can protect us all if we all do our part.
 It is each one’s responsibility to be accountable for their actions to keep themselves safe.
-However, it is also our responsibility to act responsibly to keep others safe.
+However, it is also our obligation to act responsibly and respectfully to keep others safe.
 I am sure we will make every effort to do just that.

-I ask God’s deepest blessing on each one of you, your family and loved ones and our Siena community as we come together whether physically or virtually during this 2020-21 academic year!
+I look forward to seeing many of you back on campus!
+I ask God’s deepest blessing on each one of you, your family and loved ones and our Siena community as we come together during this 2021-22 academic year!

 Sister Peg Albert, OP, PhD

-SIENA SAFE CAMPUS INTRODUCTION
+INTRODUCTION: SIENA SAFE CAMPUS PLAN

 Back to top